 Nowadays, Israel is at a crossroads and its future hangs in the balance.

 The recent internal tensions in Israel ignited by the proposed judicial overhaul and other laws of this largely religious government have caused anxiety amongst secular Israelis.
 And it is not just law, but demographics.
-The ultra-Orthodox population in Israel, which numbers around 1.175 million, has an annual growth rate of 4.2 percent and is expected to make up 30 percent of the population in the not-too-distant future.
+The ultra-Orthodox population in Israel, which numbers around 1.175 million, has an annual growth rate of 4.2% and is expected to make up 30% of the population in the not-too-distant future.

 Maybe this is Israel’s destiny as a Middle Eastern country where religion and state cannot be separated.
 Could Israel become like Iran or Saudi Arabia?

 In contrast, surveys show that America is becoming more and more secular, as is most of Western Europe.
-Certainly, with some arguable exceptions (abortion rights as an example), there is a clear separation between religion and state in the US, as well as in France and other Western countries.
+Certainly, with some arguable exceptions (abortion rights as an example), there is a clear separation between religion and state in the United States, as well as in France and other Western countries.

 Back in Romania, my great-grandfather and his fellow Jewish friends were not dreaming of a nation, but simply a better life for their families.
 Are we at that point again?
-Jews should be able to decide to live in the best way possible, and the best place possible, without compromising on their beliefs – secular or religious.
+Jews should be able to decide to live in the best way possible and in the best place possible without compromising on their beliefs, secular or religious.
 But maybe this is no longer in Israel.

 The writer is an Israeli-American businessman, philanthropist and thought leader.
 He is known for rescuing Jews from war-torn countries like Syria, Yemen, Iraq and Afghanistan, as well as Ukraine, and bringing them to Israel.
 He is the founder of Jews Plan B. He will take part in the Jerusalem Post Annual Conference in New York, on June 5.
 For more information, visit: www.jpost.com/AC23.